Prasiddhi16/The-Heist/README.md

 ## Overview

-The Heist (*Heist Solver: Detective Intelligence System*) is a web application that lets investigators manage multiple active criminal cases — heists, homicides, missing person cases — from a single structured environment, rather than scattered spreadsheets and paper files.
+The Heist (*Heist Solver: Detective Intelligence System*) is a web application that lets investigators manage multiple active criminal cases like heists, homicides, missing person cases , from a single structured environment, rather than scattered spreadsheets and paper files.
 Every suspect, piece of evidence, and case outcome is stored in a relational database and explicitly linked back to its parent case through foreign key